justinmk/vim-dirvish/README.md

 ## Overview of Basic Usage

-Invoking the command "`:FileBeagle`" (by default, mapped to "`<Leader>f`") opens the FileBeagle directory viewer on the current working directory.
-This command can take an optional argument which specifies the path of the directory to open instead of the current working directory.
+Type '`-`' to open the FileBeagle directory viewer on the directory of the current buffer.
+Alternatively, you can use '`<Leader>f`' to open the FileBeagle directory viewer on the current working directory.
+This latter key is mapped to the command "`:FileBeagle`": if the command is used directly, it can actually take an optional argument which specifies the path of the directory to open instead of the current working directory.

-Alternatively, the command "`:FileBeagleBufferDir`" (by default, mapped to "`-`") opens the FileBeagle directory viewer on the directory of the current buffer.

 In either case, once a directory viewer is open, you can use any of your normal navigation keys/commands to move to a file or directory of your choice.